Permanent Waves: Artwork

 The background scene comes from a photo, taken by Flip Schulke, of the Galveston Seawall in Texas during Hurricane Carla on September 11, 1961.
-The woman in the foreground is Canadian model Paula Turnbull, who was also featured on Exit...
-Stage Left (1981) and the man waving in the background is sleeve designer Hugh Syme.
+The woman in the foreground is Canadian model Paula Turnbull, who is also featured on Exit...
+Stage Left (1981); the man waving in the background is sleeve designer Hugh Syme.
 To create the appearance of Turnbull's skirt blowing in the wind, a fan was placed out of frame when she was photographed.